 - Be engaging: Use graphics (i.e., infographics, pictures, etc.), if possible, to make your post more engaging.
 Infographics can be a great way to distill down information in an easy to understand and fun way.
 Check out a blog post by Ilissa Ocko, a climate scientist at the Environmental Defense Fund, to learn more about making your own infographics.

 - Don’t forget to thank you representative: Legislators are often inundated with requests and criticism.
 However, if you like something your representative is doing or has done, tell them.
 It will send them a signal that they should continue to fight for those issues and that it’s making a difference.

 For more tips on using social media, please see the Sharing Science social media toolkit.

 Here are some sample tweets to get you started.
+Consider downloading and sharing one of our #ScienceisEssential infographics that highlight the value science brings to our everyday lives.
 For more specific social media campaigns, please check out the AGU Policy Action Center, where we provide a platform to send targeted and timely tweets to your representatives.

 - @legislator: Support fed-funded research.
 It benefits econ, promotes natl sec & protects public health.

 - @legislator: thank you for supporting [bill name] & your continued support for science #scienceisessential